From BR Bullpen

 Eddie Foster played 13 seasons in the majors, and led the league four times in at-bats.
 He was often among the leaders in assists and range factor at third base.
 Foster has the fewest home runs (6) among players with 5,000 career at bats.

 Eddie was born in Chicago, IL in 1887.
-At the age of 19 he was playing in the Kansas State League, and after a number of additional years in the minors made his major league debut with the 1910 New York Highlanders.
-Getting 92 at-bats, he hit only .133 and spent the next year in the minors with Rochester, for whom he hit .288.
+At the age of 19 he was playing in the Kansas State League, and after a number of additional years in the minors made his major league debut with the New York Highlanders in 1910.
+Getting 92 at-bats, he hit only .133 and spent the next year in the minors with the Rochester Bronchos, for whom he hit .288.

 In 1912 he came up to stay.
-Eddie spent 1912-19 with the Washington Senators, and twice received some votes for MVP.
-In 1912 he was fifth in the league in doubles, in 1914 he was second in the league in singles, and in 1915 he was seventh in the league in doubles.
-In 1918 he was second in singles.
+Eddie spent until 191 with the Washington Senators, and twice received some votes for MVP.
+In 1912 he was fifth in the American League in doubles, in 1914 he was second in the league in singles, and in 1915 he was seventh in the league in doubles.
+In 1918 he was second in the AL singles.

 According to the book The California Winter League, Foster played for Calexico during the winter of 1914-15, along with a number of other major leaguers.

-After the 1919 season Eddie was traded to the Boston Red Sox and played for them in 1920-22.
+After the 1919 season Eddie was traded to the Boston Red Sox and played for them from 1920 to 1922.
 He was the oldest player on the 1920 squad.
-In the summer of 1922 the St. Louis Browns selected him off waivers and Eddie finished his major league career playing 37 games for the 1922 Browns and 27 more for the 1923 Browns.
+In the summer of 1922 the St. Louis Browns selected him off waivers and Eddie finished his major league career playing 37 games for the Browns that season and 27 more for them in 1923.
 He was six years older than teammate George Sisler.